 Image grabbed from Fegen Suites website.

 Alf Moufarrige founded Servcorp at the MLC Centre in Sydney, Australia.
 Initially leasing one-quarter of a floor, Mr Moufarrige eventually grew the business centre to 16 offices, all of which came with furniture and services.
 Then known as 'multi-tenanted office accommodation', Servcorp had acquired two floors in the MLC Centre, Sydney and a location in Melbourne CBD inside its first 12 months of trading.
+Today, Servcorp operates more than 155 locations across the globe.

 Image grabbed from this link.